ideal/mirror/README.md

 # Mirror

-Mirror is an open source python application for mirror site (e.g. [mirror.bjtu.edu.cn](http://mirror.bjtu.edu.cn)) to sync files from upstreams (it uses rsync internally), it actually works like a cron, but with some differences.
+`Mirror` is an open source python application for mirror site (e.g. [mirror.bjtu.edu.cn](http://mirror.bjtu.edu.cn)) to sync files from upstreams (it uses rsync internally), it actually works like a cron, but has some differences.
+It has been served for mirror.bjtu.edu.cn with more than 40 rsync tasks.

 You are welcome to send comments, patches and any others to [github](https://github.com/ideal/mirror/issues) or to [@idealities](http://twitter.com/idealities).